Long-Lived HNLs via ALP Portal at the LHC: Impact of the design updates for MATHUSLA and ANUBIS

 The original ANUBIS proposal \cite{Bauer:2019vqk} imagined to install the detector in a vertical service shaft above ATLAS.
 The updated configuration, currently discussed by the collaboration \cite{Brandt:2025fdj}, plans to install the detector components directly onto the ceiling of the ATLAS cavern.
 This geometry is referred to as ANUBIS-C throughout this paper.
 ANUBIS-C is considerably closer to the interaction point (IP) than the original proposal, thus it covers a larger solid angle and its peak sensitivity is shifted towards smaller decay lengths.

 A major concern for all LLP searches is the suppression of backgrounds.
 This is particularly true for ANUBIS, which is relatively close to the ATLAS IP and with no other passive shielding than the ATLAS detector itself.
-Consequently, the ANUBIS collaboration in their last publication \cite{Brandt:2025fdj} has paid special attention to discuss backgrounds.
+Consequently, the ANUBIS collaboration in their last two publications \cite{Brandt:2025fdj,ANUBIS:2025sgg} has paid special attention to discuss backgrounds.
 It is planned that ANUBIS will be fully integrated with the ATLAS detector, such that both experiments can serve as a trigger for the other.
-According to \cite{Brandt:2025fdj} this active veto, together with the ATLAS calorimeter acting as a passive veto, will allow to reduce backgrounds in ANUBIS to at most $\sim 75$ events in $3$ ab$^{-1}$ of luminosity.
+According to \cite{ANUBIS:2025sgg} this active veto, together with the ATLAS calorimeter acting as a passive veto, will allow to reduce backgrounds in ANUBIS to at most $\sim 182.4\pm 12.2$ events in $3$ ab$^{-1}$ of luminosity.
+We mention, however, that ANUBIS \cite{ANUBIS:2025sgg} also gives a more optimistic background estimate of $51.3\pm 3.2$ events, when using the results from a recent ATLAS paper \cite{ATLAS:2025pak} that uses machine learning techniques to reduce backgrounds.
+Following ANUBIS \cite{ANUBIS:2025sgg}, we decided not to use this more optimistic calculation in our sensitivity estimates.

-For our estimates of the senstivity of ANUBIS, we thus decided to use $2 \times \sqrt{75} \simeq 17.32$ events, rounded up to $18$ events, as the expected 95\% contour for all the figures in the main text.
-This rather simplistic treatment relies on the assumption that the number of background events is well understood, which might be too optimistic.
-Here, in fig. \ref{fig:DsgnComp}, to the right, we compare the original ANUBIS proposal \cite{Bauer:2019vqk} to ANUBIS-C \cite{Brandt:2025fdj} and also show contours for $3,18$ and $30$ events, for comparison.
+For our estimates of the senstivity of ANUBIS, we thus decided to use $2 \times \sqrt{195} \simeq 28$ events, as the expected 95\% contour for all the figures in the main text.
+This rather simplistic treatment relies on the assumption that the number of background events is well understood, which seems to be rather optimistic.
+Here, in fig.~\ref{fig:DsgnComp}, to the right, we compare the original ANUBIS proposal \cite{Bauer:2019vqk} to ANUBIS-C \cite{Brandt:2025fdj}.
+Also for the original ANUBIS configuration, called ``ANUBIS shaft'' in \cite{ANUBIS:2025sgg}, the latest ANUBIS paper provides a background estimate of $63.7 \pm 4.3$ events.
+To compare the old versus the new configuration of ANUBIS we therefore show in fig.~\ref{fig:DsgnComp} three lines for each design.
+For ANUBIS we use (3, 17, 68) events, while for ANUBIS-C we use (3, 28, 195) events.
+With this choice, one can see the effects of both, the change of design as well as the reduction of sensitivity for different background estimates.